 Prickly Lettuce is an introduced and widely naturalized erect annual or biennial plant (usually annual), growing from 1 to 5+ feet high on leafy stems that contain a milky juice.
 The stem is light green, smooth, except the base may have prickles, and unbranched below the floral array.

 The leaves are alternate, up to 12 inches long, entire to toothed to pinnately divided with narrow to arrow shaped bases.
 Edges are spiny and wavy and the underside of the whitish-green mid-rib has spines.
-Each leaf has a pair of angular lobes that clasp the stem; lobe edges tend to curl backwards toward the stem in a north/south arrangement when the plant grows in the open sun - hence the alternate common name of Compass Plant although that name more properly belongs to Silphium laciniatum.
+Each leaf has a pair of angular lobes that clasp the stem; the leaf lobes tend to curl backwards and forwards toward the stem in a north/south arrangement when the plant grows in the open sun - hence the alternate common name of Compass Plant although that name more properly belongs to Silphium laciniatum.
 This north/south leaf tendency of certain plants was suggested by Dr. Asa Gray, (1810-1888 - American botanist), as for the purpose of avoiding the direct rays of the sun in order to check too great a loss of water by transpiration when plants grow in hot sun.
 Larger leaves are toward the base of the stem.
 Like the stem, the leaves contain a milky juice.

 The floral array is a long conical loosely branched spreading cluster of individual panicles.
 The panicles contain very small leaves.
 Each panicle has clusters of flower heads, each head is only 1/2 inch long.

-Seed: Fertile flowers produce a dry oblong cypsela (seeds in composite plants that resemble an achene) that has a long beak with tufts of white hair (pappus).
+Seed: Fertile florets produce a dry oblong cypsela (seeds in composite plants that resemble an achene) that has a long beak with tufts of white hair (pappus).
 The cypsela has 3 to 9 nerve lines on each side - which is a distinguishing characteristic.
 Dispersion is by the wind.

 Habitat: Prickly lettuce is found in fields and disturbed places.
 It grows from a taproot in a variety of soils that are mesic to dry.
 It requires full sun.
 It regenerates from seed.